Crossplatform Storytelling, Development & Production

 Are you a Writer, Producer or Director working in television, film, advertising or gaming?
 Are you keen to connect with audiences?
 Do you want to take your work to the next level, whilst identifying fresh approaches to distribution and rollout?

 This 2-day workshop is led by internationally renowned story, crossmedia consultant Alison Norrington (BOOTH AT THE END, THE CHATSFIELD, THE LOEDOWN, Walt Disney Imagineering, Coca Cola).
 Its aim is to introduce you to the exciting possibilities that a digital strategy and experience design could bring to your projects.

 Bring along a 1-2 page treatment that you're currently working on (if you have one, it's not compulsory), and over two days Alison will guide you through:

-- The fundamentals of story, and why they’re more important now in this age of "increasing sophistication of storytelling."*
+- The fundamentals of story, and why they’re more important now in an age where storytelling is becoming increasingly sophisticated.

 - How to expand your storyline over timelines, territories and audiences.